 - Option 2: Determine 10 ways to conserve resources or use resources more efficiently in your home, at school, or at camp.
-Practice at least two of these methods for seven days and discuss with your counselor what you have learned.
+Practice at least two of these methods for five days and discuss with your counselor what you have learned.

 - Option 3: Perform an experiment on packaging materials to find out which ones are biodegradable.
 Discuss your conclusion with your counselor.

 - 3g.
 Pollination

 - Option 1: Using photographs or illustrations, point out the differences between a drone and a worker bee.
 Discuss the stages of bee development (eggs, larvae, pupae).
 Explain the pollination process, and what propolis is and how it is used by honey bees.
 Tell how bees make honey and beeswax, and how both are harvested.
 Explain the part played in the life of the hive by the queen, the drones, and the workers.

 - Option 2: Present to your counselor a one-page report on how and why honey bees are used in pollinating food crops.
 In your report, discuss the problems faced by the bee population today, and the impact to humanity if there were no pollinators.
 Share your report with your troop or patrol, your class at school, or another group approved by you

 - Option 3: Hive a swarm OR divide at least one colony of honey bees.
 Explain how a hive is constructed.*

 - 3h.
 Invasive Species

 - Option 1: Learn to identify the major invasive plant species in your community or camp and explain to your counselor what can be done to either eradicate or control their spread.